nectostr/githubchecker/README.md

 ## P.S.
 I am genuinely sorry for not creating logger, but I am way too lazy for that
 For now it is commented out prints

+## List of permissions for token
+I suggest giving the full rights with the thought of a future, but some "write" rights might be revoked Note that you and only you will have an access to this key, not me as an code author List of provided rights:
+- repo - Full control of private repositories
+- admin:repo_hook - Full control of repository hooks
+- user - Update ALL user data
+- project - Full control of projects